ross-newman/rtsp-streamer/README.md

 # rtsp-streamer
-This is a simple RTSP (RFC) streaming demo using gstreamer on the Nvidia TX2 jetson.
+This is a simple RTSP (RFC 2623) streaming demo using gstreamer on the Nvidia TX2 jetson.

 # Setup
 To install gstreamer install the following packages (quick setup some packages may not be required):